Act on scams

 friendsagainstscams.org.uk (takes you to an external website) is a National Trading Standards Scams Team initiative, which aims to protect and prevent people from becoming victims of scams.

 Expert advice on spam and scam email is available at Getsafeonline.org (takes you to an external website).

 Read the story of a victim of chronic scam mail at thinkjessica.com (takes you to an external website).

-The National Fraud Authority helps to co-ordinate the fight against fraud in the UK also provide advice and support through their website at actionfraud.org.uk.
-The website includes a section where you can report a fraud.
+The National Fraud Authority provide advice and support through their website at actionfraud.police.org.uk.

 Trusted Trader scheme

 Fife Trusted Trader scheme is an online directory of local trades vetted by Trading Standards.
 As a condition of membership, they must agree to adhere to the terms and conditions of the scheme, which includes not to cold call.
 Find a trader at fifedirect.org.uk/trustedtrader.